 - Three parks are set aside for residents only.
-(Private) - A concrete drainage between Spyglass Drive and Fairway Lane serves as an unofficial path between Burning Tree and Old Town.
+(Private) - Columbine Country Club is private but provides open vistas for part of town. - A concrete drainage between Spyglass Drive and Fairway Lane serves as an unofficial path between Burning Tree and Old Town.